jphaugla/redisEnterpriseVault/README.md

 ### Prepare repository working directories
 To get all of these moving parts working, multiple repositories are needed.
 Then, a large number of directory changes are needed as different pieces are deployed.
 To facilitate this, first set up the environment with a provided scripts and then pull all the necessary repositories.
 Decide on one home git directory that will hold all the subdirectories needed.
-The default in the environment scirpt is ```$HOME/gits```
+The default in the environment script is ```$HOME/gits```
 * Move to chosen git directory home and pull down the repositories
 ```bash
 git clone https://github.com/jphaugla/redisEnterpriseVault.git